 The Group has over the last four years established a significant presence in some of the key wind markets such as Australia, China and the United States.
 It has successfully implemented projects in the United States and is currently implementing projects in Australia and China.
 The Group has also initiated marketing activities in several parts of Europe and has received orders for WTGs from Italy and Portugal.
+As of 1 January 2007, REpower was the third largest supplier of WTGs in Germany.

 - Operations and maintenance expertise.
 The Group believes that its ability to provide WTG O&M services to its customers has helped it in assessing and enhancing the performance of WTGs under operational conditions.
 The Group's introduction of the CMS concept as part of its O&M services provides its personnel and customers with real-time data relating to the WTGs.
 This allows the Group's technical personnel to control and monitor WTG performance on-line, even from remote locations, and even during adverse weather conditions.
 The Group believes this helps in reducing WTG downtime and maintenance costs.
 Further, the Group's research and development teams are able to use the operational data gathered by its operations and maintenance teams in order to upgrade its current WTG models and to design, develop and roll-out newer and more cost-efficient WTG models. - Strong management team.
-The Group's top management brings with them extensive experience in the design, engineering, manufacture, marketing and maintenance of WTGs.
-The Group's senior management team located primarily in India and Europe, who are in charge of research and development, manufacturing, finance, sales, business development and strategic planning have extensive experience in the wind energy industry.
+The Group's senior management brings with them extensive experience in the design, engineering, manufacture, marketing and maintenance of WTGs.
+The Group's senior management team, located primarily in India and Europe, oversee research and development, manufacturing, finance, sales, business development and strategic planning and have extensive experience in the wind energy industry.